NCAA case tied to UNC's academic case hits another delay

 The NCAA case tied to North Carolina's multi-year academic scandal has hit yet another delay.

-Spokeswoman Joanne Peters said in an email Wednesday that UNC hasn't submitted its response due this week to five NCAA charges because it is ''awaiting guidance from the committee on infractions on a new schedule.''
+Spokeswoman Joanne Peters said in an email Wednesday that UNC hasn't submitted its response due this week to five charges after consulting with the NCAA and is ''awaiting guidance ... on a new schedule'' from the infractions committee.

 Follow Aaron Beard on Twitter at http://www.twitter.com/aaronbeardap